Video: Michigan cop on Black man's back, fatally shot him | Law-Order

 - United States

-A Black man face-down on the ground was fatally shot in the back of the head by a Michigan police officer, the violent climax of a traffic stop, foot chase and fight over a stun gun, according to videos of the April 4 incident released Wednesday.
+A Black man face-down on the ground was fatally shot in the back of the head by a Michigan police officer, the violent climax of a traffic stop, brief foot chase and struggle over a stun gun, according to videos of the April 4 incident released Wednesday.

+Patrick Lyoya, 26, was killed outside a house in Grand Rapids, Michigan.

 “I view it as a tragedy. ...
 It was a progression of sadness for me,” said Winstrom, a former high-ranking Chicago police commander who became Grand Rapids chief in March.
 The city of about 200,000 people is about 150 miles (240 kilometers) northwest of Detroit.